Ne00n/wg-mesh/README.md

 #Install wg-mesh and initialize the second node
 curl -so- https://raw.githubusercontent.com/Ne00n/wg-mesh/master/install.sh | bash -s -- init 2
 ```
+The ID and the Name needs to be unique, otherwise it will result in collisions<br>
-Grab the Token from Node2 with
+Grab the Token from Node2<br>
 ```
 cat /opt/wg-mesh/token
 ```